eduvpn/documentation/DEPLOY_CENTOS.md

----
-title: Deploying on CentOS / Red Hat Enterprise Linux
+# Deploying on CentOS / Red Hat Enterprise Linux
-description: Install and Maintain eduVPN/Let's Connect! on CentOS
-category: installation
----

 For simple one server deployments and tests, we have a deploy script available you can run on a fresh CentOS (or Red Hat Enterprise Linux) 7 installation.
 It